NRB-Tech/nRF5-cmake-scripts-example/README.md

-This project is an example of implementing a Nordic CMake project from scratch using nRF5-cmake-scripts.
+This project demonstrates how to create a CMake based project for Nordic Semiconductor's nRF52 series embedded System-on-Chips (SoCs) using nRF5-cmake-scripts.

 This project depends on the following dependencies: